The Delphine Skirt by Tilly and the Buttons is a lovely sewing project for advanced beginners. The instructions are fantastic. Happy Sewing!

 The ONLY thing I didn’t like about the book (but it’s not a big deal) was that the patterns were printed on both sides.
 That made it a little challenging to trace them.
 Also, although I love the retro style, not all the patterns reflect my personal style.
 Having said that, I decided to sew all the projects anyway since I really like Tilly’s patterns and instructions.
 The patterns are great to learn new skills AND you end up with gorgeous handmade clothes.
 I decided that I could sew the clothes and then – worst case – just give them away (and make someone else happy!).

 Getting back to the Delphine Skirt, it comes in an exaggerated A-line shape and finishes a few inches above the knee.
 The pattern itself and the descriptions are (as usual) great but I must admit that the skirt isn’t for me.
 I prefer knee-lengths skirts and the A-shape doesn’t really suit me.
 Oh well, the sewing part was still fun.
 I made a few modifications and added the optional belt loops and a button to the skirt.
 Initially, I was planning on inserting a lining to the skirt, which wasn’t included in the original pattern, but then decided against it.
 If you would like to line your skirt, Tilly has written a tutorial on how to sew a skirt lining.
-Anyway, the whole skirt came together very easily and I enjoyed making it.
+Anyway, the whole skirt came together very easily and I really enjoyed making it.